|

 constitutes a reaction against

-cruelty—on the parts of both your oppressors in the present,
+cruelty — on the parts of both your oppressors in the present,

 and yourself in

 the future.
-You
+People

-see, people say that the
+say that the

 most obnoxious and exclusionary people are the cool kids in high